msp-strath/cs208-logic/pages/proof-intro.md

 ### Rules

-Here are the proof rules used for the small mammalian biology proof system given in the video.
+Here are the proof rules used for a small mammalian biology proof system.
 There are four axioms A1-A4 that tell us basic facts about bears and coconuts, and two rules R1 and R2 that allow us to make further deductions.

 ```rules-display
 (config